Garda who excluded journalists from court hearing apologises

 A 15-year-old boy had appeared in relation to an assault on a 25-year-old woman at Queen’s Road, Dún Laoghaire, last Saturday.

-The teenager has been charged under the Offences Against the Person Act with assault causing harm, and under the Firearms Act for the possession of a knife.
+The teenager has been charged under the Offences Against the Person Act and under the Firearms Act for the possession of a knife.

-Bail was refused on Tuesday because gardaí fear he may commit murder if released from custody, the court heard.
+Bail was refused on Tuesday because gardaí fear he may commit murder if released.